Welcome to our Foundation Stage Page!

-Mrs Jagger is our F2 Early Years Practitioner.
+Mrs Jagger is our F1 teacher and F2 Early Years Practitioner.
 She is very calm and caring.
 Mrs Jagger loves animals and being outside.
 She especially likes looking after horses, going for long walks with her dogs and days out with her family.
 Mrs Jagger is excellent at storytime so you will love listening to her read your favourite book!
 She works in F2 on Monday, Tuesday and Wednesday.

 Our New Learning

 This year you will be learning about six brilliant topics.
 These have been carefully selected to help you grow, learn and develop.
 Your topics will all be named with a question because we love to investigate.
 In order of learning, your topics will be:

 - Do cows drink milk?

 - Who lives in a rockpool?

 Which one are you looking forward to the most?
 To get you ready for our first topic, we would like to set you a little challenge.
 Ask a grown-up to read the story ‘Owl Babies’ to you.
 Listen carefully to the story and look at the pictures.
 With a bit of help, we would like you to make your very own owl baby.
 You can draw it, build it, collage it or sew it!

 We would love it if you brought this with you in September so we can decorate our classroom with a display of your hard work.
 Adults can take photographs of you making this and write a few sentences to explain what you did.
 We can add these to our display too.
 We can’t wait to see what you come up with.

 In our foundation unit, there are a few key bits of information that you need to know.

 - Your child will be taught Phonics every day to help them begin to read.
 We will do this through a programme called Read Write Inc. There is a lot of information about this in your welcome pack and on our school website.